aehrc/fhir-tx-encoder/README.md

 This is a [scikit-learn](https://scikit-learn.org/) compatible encoder that uses a FHIR terminology server to encode ontological features.

-Currently it supports subsumption relationships only.
+It currently supports subsumption relationships and properties.

 You supply a scope in the form of a FHIR ValueSet URI, and a FHIR terminology endpoint.